Updated December 20, 2017

 Environmental Services will begin building your 53 new green street planters in the Argay Terrace Neighborhood in January 2018.
 The project also includes moving some water pipes, replacing some stormwater inlets and re-constructing some intersection sidewalks and ADA ramps.

-Environmental Services is designing a stormwater management project in the Argay neighborhood in northeast Portland.
-When it rains, water flows over streets, drains into the stormwater system and flows to the Columbia Slough.
-This project will build 53 green street planters (see map below) next to sidewalks.
-The planters will filter the stormwater before it enters the slough, helping to protect water quality and control stormwater runoff during heavy rain events.
-Construction is expected in summer, 2017.
-More information will be available as project design progresses.
+When it rains in this neighborhood, water flows over streets, drains into the stormwater system and flows to the Columbia Slough, carrying pollution with it.
+The green street planters are built next to sidewalks to clean and filter the stormwater before it enters the slough to protect water quality, reduce the risk of basement backups, and help control stormwater runoff during heavy rain events.

 Waterline Relocation Schedule